MattesGroeger/jenkins-changelog/README.md

 Contribute
 ----------

 The current version is very simple.
-If you miss something feel free to contribute.
+If you miss something, feel free to contribute.